rush2rehman/design-patterns/src/main/java/com/krahman/creational/README.md

       - Bill Pugh method - most favoured, no synchronization involved, teh way JVM creates the static class members is sequential, so automatically synchronized.
 Only problem is, if the object creation fails - not much control to handle.

+ ## Prototype

+ This pattern is all about copying an already built object along with its state rather than recreating the object.
+The intent is
+ 1. If the object creation is costly, prototype will reduce the overhead
+ 2. Copying the state of an object to the new object
+ 3. Hiding the constructor

+ The pattern is nothing but clone process in Java - shallow cloning & deep cloning The fundamentals of cloning in Java
+  - An object should have implemented marker interface Cleaneable and overridden public Object clone() method.
+  - super.clone call will clone the object - for deep cloning we need to clone the referenced objects as part of the cloning process

+ A clean prototype will have below structure
+ 1. A base cloneable class with essentials/common memebers/state
+ 2. Child classes which cater tto different cloning needs - you can add additional members, change the cloning strategy
+ 3. A cloning manager that keep a seed copy registry is a map and help the clients provide the requested clone object